Find Affordable College Courses

 Full Liberal Arts General Studies at Hostos Community College Report

-Suffolk County Community College came in at #6 in this year’s edition of the Best Value Liberal Arts General Studies Associate Degree Schools in New York ranking.
-Suffolk County Community College is a very large public school located in the large suburb of Selden.
+Suffolk County Community College landed the #6 spot in the 2023 rankings for the best value associate degree liberal arts general studies programs.
+Suffolk County Community College is a very large public school located in the suburb of Selden.

 Suffolk County Community College undergraduate students pay an average of $6,270 in in-state tuition and fees each year.
 While working on their Associate Degree, liberal arts majors at Suffolk County Community College accumulate an average of around $9,450 in student debt.